CompAndSave/hugo-decap-cas/content/posts/5-creative-printing-techniques-to-try-in-2015.md

 ---
-title: "5 Creative Printing Techniques To Try in 2015"
+title: 5 Creative Printing Techniques To Try in 2015
 date: 2015-02-19T01:00:00.000Z
+authors: Denise Resendez
 slug: 5-creative-printing-techniques-to-try-in-2015
-description: "5 Creative Printing Techniques To Try in 2015"
 featured_image: /blog/images/archive/2015/02/1.jpg
-authors: Denise Resendez
+description: 5 Creative Printing Techniques To Try in 2015
-tags: [embossing,heat embossing,foil stamping,thermography,printing,engraving,Inkjet printers]
+tags:
+  - embossing
+  - heat embossing
+  - foil stamping
+  - thermography
+  - printing
+  - engraving
+  - Inkjet printers
 ---

 So you thought printing was just about shoving a sheet into the printer, clicking print, and getting your printout all in a few seconds?
 Well, inkjet printers are usually that simple to use, but there is much more to printing than printout out letters, bills, photos, etc. There are several different printing techniques that can give you impressive results, like these for example.